 In the second half of the twentieth century, there were two major disruptions to the hegemony of ego psychology in the United State - Self-Psychology and Relational psychoanalysis.
 Both schools shifted the clinical orientation from an isolated observation of the patient to a view that understood the patient as constituted in relationships, including the relationship between patient and analyst.
 However, Self-Psychology emphasized the developing self of the patient rather than valorizing mutual recognition.
 While once regarded as heretical, many of the ideas central to Self-Psychology have become standard concepts in the profession.
 These include the idea that empathy is the primary mode of observation in psychoanalysis, the significance of rupture-repair-sequences, and an emphasis on attuning to "forward-edge" movements.
-This core course examines the writings of Heinz Kohut, the founder of Self-Psychology, and those who have been inspired by him with the objective of placing Self Psychology in its historical context relative to psychoanalysis as a whole while developing an understanding of the clinical usefulness of Self-Psychology's central concepts.
+This core course examines the writings of Heinz Kohut, the founder of Self-Psychology in its historical context relative to psychoanalysis as a whole while developing an understanding of the clinical usefulness of Self-Psychology's central concepts.